-A diagnostic mammogram is performed when a screening mammogram reveals an area of abnormal tissue, such as lumps or masses, or after a clinical breast exam finds a lump or other suspicious findings, such as dimpling or nipple discharge.
-Unlike screening mammography that examines the entire breast for signs of cancer, diagnostic mammography focuses on the specific area where the abnormal findings are located.
-Sometimes, a digital mammogram procedure is followed up with an ultrasound exam of breast tissue or a biopsy to obtain a small sample of tissue for examination under a microscope, especially if the lump has uneven edges or appears as a starburst.
+There are two types of mammograms: screening mammogram, which focus on the entire breast, and diagnostic mammograms, which focus on a specific area.
+Diagnostic mammograms are performed when a screening mammogram reveals an area of abnormal tissue, such as lumps or masses, or after a clinical breast exam finds a lump or other suspicious findings, such as dimpling or nipple discharge.
+Sometimes, the diagnostic mammogram procedure is followed by an ultrasound exam of breast tissue or a biopsy to obtain a small sample of tissue for examination under a microscope, especially if the lump has uneven edges or appears as a starburst.
 In some cases, abnormal findings may be due to harmless calcifications of tissue, and no further examination is needed.

 What to expect during a 3D mammography exam